pelledrijver/twitch-highlights/README.md

 - **twitch_credentials**: *(optional)* Dictionary storing the *client_id* and *client_sectet* keys.

 ### login_twitch
 Performs the proper authentication steps using Twitch's OAuth procedure to get access to its API.
-This method must be called before any other methods on the TwitchHighlights object are called.
+This method must be called before any other methods on the *TwitchHighlights* object are called.
+Information on how to obtain these credentials can be found [here](https://dev.twitch.tv/docs/authentication).

 ```python
 highlight_generator = TwitchHighlights()